nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 ```

 At this point we can look at the summary of the trimming step by looking at the varable `out`.
 To do this type `out` into the terminal.
+>Or, for ease, print "out" ordered by column two, which is the number of reads left: `out[order(out[,2], decreasing=T),]`

-- [ ] Question: Have many reads been lost?
+- [ ] Questions: Have many reads been lost?
 Are there any samples with too few reads to proceed with?

 Next we can make more plots of the read files, this time after they have been trimmed.